shaunnope/shaunnope.github.io/_posts/2023-09-06-unox-dev-log-1.markdown

 After about three weeks of development, I have completed the first iteration of the game, implementing gameplay elements for the roles in the first game of the series, [One Night Ultimate Werewolf](https://beziergames.com/products/one-night-ultimate-werewolf).

+You can find the source code for the project [here](https://github.com/shaunnope/unoxwolf).

 ## Setup
 For this project, I decided to use the [grammY](https://grammy.dev/) to develop the bot, as it provides a simple interface for interacting with the Telegram Bot API.
 I also used TypeScript to develop the bot, as it provides static typing and other features that make development easier.